Tenerife North – Puerto de la Cruz

 Puerto de la Cruz – When is a tree not a tree?

-Hotel Marte – Worst breakfast… ever
+Hotel Marte

-Our first stop when we got off the bus was the Hotel Marte.
 This hotel is centrally located in Puerto de la Cruz, just a few hundred meters from the bus station.
 First impressions were of a tired, worn-out place that had seen better days (but not recently).

 Our room was small but functional, with a compact double bed and a tiny flat-screen TV.
 We paid €33 per night, including breakfast.
-However, this was easily the worst buffet breakfast I can remember not eating.
+However, this was easily the worst buffet breakfast we can remember not eating.

 Tenerife North – Hotel Marte